jasonniebauer/bitcoinsimple/readme.md

 # BitcoinSimple
-The "Swiss Army knife" for BTC data.
+The Swiss Army knife for BTC data.

 ## Endpoints